RubenJonsman/AR_EXAM/README.md

     - [x] Robot LED (What state it is in)

-    - [ ] Robot InfraRed communication
+    - [!!!]
+Robot InfraRed communication
+		- Still doesnt work
+		- Approx sensor are reading: irsensing.py
+		- use the original code: ir_test_original.py

     - [ ] Robot detect safe-zone